Yoga for Knee Arthritis

 Is yoga good for arthritis in the knees?

 Yes — when it’s gentle and supported.
-Using a chair, blocks, and slow pacing strengthens key leg muscles and improves flexibility, which can ease pain.
+Using a chair, blocks, and slow pacing strengthens key leg muscles and improves flexibility, which may ease pain.
 Check with your doctor first.

-What are the best yoga poses for knee arthritis?
+What are the best yoga knee arthritis poses?

-Seated Cat-Cow and Supine Hamstring Stretch are excellent for knee arthritis.
+Seated Cat-Cow and Supine Hamstring Stretch are excellent starting points.
 They gently strengthen and stretch without strain.
 Use props for comfort and safety.

 What yoga poses should you avoid with osteoarthritis?